John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

 This installation allows TMB::gdbsource() to properly debug Cpp files while using a PC running Windows 10 as the main OS.
 It also provides R on an Ubuntu installation with GDB debugging software for any other purpose.

-See Linux_vs_Windows_gdb_errors.md in this repo for a comparison of the Linux and Windows gdb error reports.
+See Linux_vs_Windows_gdb_errors.md in this repo for a comparison of the Linux and Windows gdb error reports and see the Notes.md for other information.

 For those with a different Ubuntu installation such as a dual-boot PC or VirtualBox, jumping past the WSL instuctions will give a guide to installing the folowing apps on Ubuntu release 18.04: curl, libssl-dev (for the httr R package), GDB, and the most recent version of R.